Itzchak Weismann: The Muslim Brothers

 Most studies of the Muslim Brotherhood focus on the evolution of the movement in Egypt.
 Nonetheless, it is clear today that despite the common ideational matrix, it developed in different ways in the various countries of the Middle East and beyond.
 Weismann has dealt particularly with the life and thought of Said Hawwa, the principal ideologue of the movement in Syria under Hafiz al-Assad, as well in some selected questions concerning the movement in its entirety, such as its attitude to democracy, its perceptions of Muslim and Western civilization, and most recently its conception and implementation of da'wa: the preaching of Islam.
-The first study shows that the Syrian Muslim Brothers, who actively participated in the election campaigns of the 1950s and served as Members of Parliament and ministers until the Ba'th takeover in 1963, favored democratic government, subject to the tenets of Islam.
+The first study shows that the Syrian Muslim Brothers, who actively participated in the election campaigns of the 1950s and served as Members of Parliament and ministers until the Ba'ath takeover in 1963, favored democratic government, subject to the tenets of Islam.
 The second study points to the different perceptions of civilization that developed among the Brothers in the colonial and independent periods.
 The last study argues that it is da'wa rather than jihad that constitutes the original and preferred way of action of the Muslim Brothers, and that only under the duress of the post-colonial autocratic regimes did certain elements turn to jihad.